Notes on Jam Making

-- If required, wash well.
+- If required, wash the fruit well.
 Strawberries and raspberries may not need to be washed.

 - If the fruit is picked when wet the jam is likely to go mouldy.